Modern Slavery Statement - 2021

 The Company was established in Birmingham in 1961, today we have branches across the UK

-We are members of the Recruitment and Employment Confederation (REC) and hold a Gangmaster Licence (certificate no: PERT001).
+We are members of the industry trade bodies the Recruitment and Employment Confederation (REC) and the Association of Professional Staffing Companies (APSCO).

 Our legal responsibilities under the varied acts and regulations that as an employment agency /employment business we are required to comply with, form the basis for our policies and procedures and serve to reinforce what we consider to be a moral code of conduct that should be applied at all times in every aspect of our business.